leomindez/design-patterns/src/main/kotlin/com/leo/design/patterns/creational/prototype/README.md

 Deep copy implementation is going to return different instance for each element copied.

-I used my own implementation to clone the object but if you can create a copy from the object you can use data class to use copy method which is already implemented.
+I used my own implementation to clone the object but if you can create a copy from the object use data class to use copy method which is already implemented.